openharmony/docs/en/application-dev/application-models/widget-development-fa.md

 For details about how to implement persistent data storage, see [Lightweight Data Store Development](../database/database-preference-guidelines.md).

-The **Want** object passed by the widget host to the widget provider contains a flag that specifies whether the requested widget is normal or temporary.
+The **Want** object passed in by the widget host to the widget provider contains a flag that specifies whether the requested widget is normal or temporary.

 - Normal widget: a widget persistently used by the widget host